2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 The server-only flag instructs anvi'o to load the information into the server without opening a browser.
 We were then able to launch the interactive mode by shh-ing into the correct local host, using the same procedure as done in class to launch jupyter notebooks from the cluster.

+# Generating summary files:

+We summarized the results of the profiling of the contigs database (mapping metagenomic reads to isolate genomes and SAGs) using the following command:

+    anvi-summarize -c databases/Prochlorococcus-CONTIGS.db -p databases/Prochlorococcus-MERGED/PROFILE.db -C Genomes --init-gene-coverages -o output/Prochlorococcus-SUMMARY

 # Linking pangenome to environment:

 To